nvk2003/PhotoGearTracker/README.md

 ![](./UML_Design_Diagram.png)

 - I would do refactoring between ViewProducts and ViewProductsByCategory because the only difference between both of those classes is just the way the list is being printed and a single button.
-Maybe I will create a new class where all the stuff happens and both of these classes will extend that new class and Override the printing method.
+Maybe I will create a new class in which it contains all the main methods and both of these classes will extend that new class and Override the printing method.